optimizacija/advent-of-code-2021/README.md

 Hi!
 This repo contains solutions to all 50 [Advent of Code 2021](https://adventofcode.com/2021) puzzles.
 The goal of the project was to learn Rust from the *grounds up* & have some fun along the way.

 Code that I provide is by no means the fastest one out there.
-There's many more efficient implementations on the internet.
+There are many more efficient implementations on the internet.
 I wanted to arrive to conclusions based on my own research, ideas and effort.

 In total, it took me bit under 2 months of work in my spare time during the [summer](https://en.wikipedia.org/wiki/Christmas_in_July) months of 2022.